JustWuki/Slurp_Engine/README.md

 # Slurp_Engine

-Repository for a game engine prototype
+This Repository is used as an exercise to create a game engine prototype for course "Game Engine Development".´

+The Engine Code is based on the Hazel Engine https://github.com/TheCherno/Hazel